Interlisp/Interlisp.github.io/content/en/project/news/_index.md

 ### 2023 Annual Report (in preparation)

-Sneek Peek: We are working on our [2023 Medley Interlisp Annual Report](https://docs.google.com/document/d/1yL1WeYvgu5JstWyjD3fWl1mDZv8kIr_U3_1onSWvUko/edit?usp=sharing).
+Snfak Peek: We are working on our [2023 Medley Interlisp Annual Report](https://docs.google.com/document/d/1yL1WeYvgu5JstWyjD3fWl1mDZv8kIr_U3_1onSWvUko/edit?usp=sharing).
 Still a work in progress -- don't distribute until we announce it is ready.

 ### 3/2023